Additional Services Provided

 We also have an open-door policy, which means so long as your child is in attendance at the Center, a parent may visit at any given time.

-Mothers are welcome and encouraged to come to the Center to nurse your baby if desired and are able to do so.
+Mothers are welcome to come to the Center to nurse your baby if desired and are able to do so.

 All of our primary care providers must have completed necessary requirements of a lead teacher as a prerequisite to employment.
 Thus including 12 completed units of early education college courses, including infant and toddler care units, be CPR & First Aid certified and have experience working with young children in a center based or similar program.
 All employees are required to be fingerprinted with a criminal background clearance before hired.
 In addition to these qualifications all staff members are required to attend at least one staff meetings each month which allows for open discussion about our work as well as additional training and assignments relative to our daily practice and interactions with the children.